 This touches on the number of employees that need scheduling, but that’s just one variable.
 Are there multiple locations where staff work?
 Do the same people move around from location to location?
 How many shifts run each day?
 Do you have seasonal or temp hires, at-home workers,a big mix of full and part-time workers?
 Basically, the more complex your scheduling, the greater likelihood that not using a total workforce management solution is costing you money and hurting employee morale.

 On the other hand… Your business has key personnel it can’t afford to lose and/or sophisticated mission-critical processes that must stay functional.

 An often-overlooked component of total WFM systems is their employee and skill acquisition and management modules.
 These modules help businesses know who in the business has the expertise and experience to take on different tasks or identify signs that your best-performing employees may be thinking about jumping ship.
 WFM can help identify which employees hold your best institutional knowledge, that critical information that makes the company run, but which never seems to make it into a manual.
 Talent acquisition modules help businesses retain their best employees and manage high employee turnover.

 So, how’d you do?
 If you checked any of the boxes above, it’s worth your while to look into how a total workforce management solution can help you eliminate these costs or productivity sinkholes.

->While ATS is passionate about time and attendance and excited to support organizations navigate workforce dynamics around timekeeping, we recommend you reach out to your regional and/or local HR chapter for more information on common workplace advice and procedures.
+While ATS is passionate about time and attendance and excited to support organizations navigate workforce dynamics around timekeeping and employee time clocks, we recommend you reach out to your regional and/or local HR chapter for more information on common workplace advice and procedures.